Inverse problem for a random Schr\"odinger equation with unknown source and potential: Introduction

 It is noted that the measured far-field pattern in \eqref{eq:ip-MLSchroEqu2018} is produced by the unknown source, and it is referred to as the passive measurement in the scattering theory.
 This is in difference to the active measurement, where one exerts certain known wave sources to generate the scattered waves in order to recover the unknown objects.

 In what follows, we shall impose the following mild regularity assumption on the potential $V$:

 It is emphasized that the above $C^5$-regularity requirement is mainly a technical condition, which shall be needed in our subsequent stationary phase argument (cf. \eqref{eq:g10-MLSchroEqu2018}).
 For the inverse scattering problem, we shall prove \begin{thm} Let $f$ be an m.i.g.r.~distribution such that $\supp(f)\subset D_f$ where $D_f$ is a bounded domain in $\mathbb{R}^3$ and $V$ satisfies \eqref{eq:asp-MLSchroEqu2018}.
 Let $\mu$ be the rough strength of $f$.
 Suppose that $f$ is of order $-m$ with $2 < m < 3$.
-Then the far-field data $u^\infty(\hat x, k, \omega)$ for all $(\hat x, k)\in\mathbb{S}^2\times\mathbb{R}_+$ and a fixed $\omega\in\Omega$ can uniquely recover $\mu$ almost surely, independent of $V$. \end{thm}
+Then the far-field data $u^\infty(\hat x, k, \omega)$ for all $(\hat x, k)\in\mathbb{S}^2\times\mathbb{R}_+$ and a fixed $\omega\in\Omega$ can uniquely recover $\mu$ almost surely, independent of $V$.
+Moreover, a reconstruction formula is proposed in \eqref{eq:sigmaHatRecSingle-MLSchroEqu2018}. \end{thm}

 \begin{rem} Theorem~\ref{thm:Unisigma-MLSchroEqu2018} indicates that a single realisation of the passive scattering measurement can uniquely recover the rough strength of the unknown source, independent of the scattering potential and the expectation of the source.
 In fact, our arguments in what follows in proving the theorem actually yield an explicit formula in recovering $\mu$ by the given far-field data (cf.~formula \eqref{eq:sigmaHatRecSingle-MLSchroEqu2018}).
 It is emphasized we do not assume $V$ to be compactly supported.
 This is in sharp difference to our earlier study \cite{HLSM2019both}, where $V$ was also assumed to be compactly supported, and $\supp V$ and $\supp f$ are assumed to be well separated in the sense that their convex hulls stay a positive distance away from each other.
 We shall discuss more about this point in Section 1.2. \end{rem}